react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 **Proposed**:

 - Metro will implement resolution of all conditional exports within the core spec, and a subset of community defined conditions (described in the next two sections).
-    - P1 (not targeted in first iteration): Support for nested conditions.
 - We do not intend to use conditional exports as an alternative method to target the current React Native concept of platforms (e.g. `"android"`, `"ios"`, `"web"`).
-We will to continue to promote [platform-specific extensions](https://reactnative.dev/docs/platform-specific-code#platform-specific-extensions) for React Native package authors, where modules must be exposed as extensionless `"exports"` subpaths.
     - Special handling will be implemented for `"browser"`.

 Our stance on keeping to the existing methods of targeting platforms is motivated by consistency of this feature between app and package developers, and not introducing additional concepts to the community.